connexcs/docs/docs/setup/integrations/webphone.md

 1. Running Signaling over a widely unblocked port (443).
 2. Sending all Data (Signaling and Media) over an encrypted connection.

 ### Security and Encryption
 ConnexCS **WebPhone** encrypts **all** information (Signaling & Media) between the browser and the ConnexCS platform.
 This is accomplished by leveraging TLS (Transport Layer Security) protocol support on the underlying browsers.
 Currently, all modern browsers support TLS 1.0, 1.1, 1.2 & 1.3.

 MITM (Man-in-the-Middle) attacks actively intercept traffic between endpoints, while still operating within a TLS framework.
 This type of attack is counteracted with PKI (Public Key Infrastructure), a native HTTPS feature.
 PKI ensures end-point integrity, so you can be confident the endpoint you connect with is the one you expect without any intermediaries.

 !!! note "TLS 1.3 Support"
     ConnexCS Currently does not support TLS 1.3.
 This functionality is scheduled to be completed by Q3 2020.

 !!! tip "Debugging SIP Messages"
-    If you need to debug the webphone and see the SIP messages, you can enter `*#0*#` into the dialpad, this will switch on debugging mode in the browser console.
+    If you need to debug Web Phone and see the SIP messages, you can enter `*#0*#` into the dial pad, this will switch on debugging mode in the browser console.

 ## Web Phone Setup and Configuration